 “We have achieved cost savings by having a more efficient and informed workforce.
 In our Facilities Planning and Construction area, we have been able to make decisions using the most up-to-date information.
 In our Building and Utilities groups, we have been able to give them the most accurate drawings for a building when and where they need it – anytime on their PC.
 And we no longer have to distribute drawings by email, CD-ROM, or other means to make sure everyone is updated,” said Ramirez.

 Ease of Use and Quick Implementation

 Ramirez evaluated several document management solutions before choosing Adept.
 “Adept stood out for its ease of use and the features offered for the price.
-While other packages required an extra fee to view our AutoCAD design files, this came standard with Adept,” said Ramirez.
+While other packages required an extra fee to view our AutoCAD design documents, this came standard with Adept,” said Ramirez.

 Adept allowed the University of Houston to organize drawings into one software program with secure permission-based access to allow changes to be made only by those who were authorized.
-Instead of loading several different viewers, Adept can view and print these files with its built-in visualization technology.
+Instead of loading several different viewers, Adept can view and print these documents with its built-in visualization technology.

 According to Ramirez, “Learning to use the software takes less than five minutes because of the intuitive interface.
 Most of our staff were able to perform successful searches after a short demonstration.”